The best Black Friday sales ideas

 Picture the inbox of online buyers!
 Imagine how crowded it will be as the holidays are approaching and start promoting in advance.
 Start launching a pre-campaign to inform your database that they will soon be able to enjoy exclusive offers and discounts.
 This way, they will have you in mind when Black Friday arrives and will be able to plan their purchases in advance.
 In addition, your interactions with these emails will serve to measure your interest in the offers you propose.

 Personalization is key

-89% of U.S. marketers reported that personalization on their websites resulted in an increase in revenue (Think with Google).
+89% of U.S. marketers reported that personalization on their websites resulted in an increase in revenue.
 Wow, it would seem that personalization is quite effective!

 Here are the three things that consumers expect from brands: